fredloader/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Code Book

 The Instruction List (Pseudocode)
+(run_analysis.R contains full comments on what particular sections of the script is performing)

 The feature names were read in first as it will be used it for both the Test and Training sets.